BANK OF EXPERTS

 Mr. Leman-Langlois is an associate member of the UNESCO-PREV Chair.

-Amer Makarem is a blind Lebanese citizen with a background in philosophy and teaching from the American University of Beirut (AUB).
-As the manager of the Youth Association of the Blind (YAB) since 1989, he has been a pioneer advocate and practitioner in promoting inclusive education in Lebanon and the region.
-Mr. Makarem is an instructor at the Special Education Faculty of the University of Saint Joseph (USJ) and the coordinator of the Inclusion Network in Lebanon.
-He is a board member of the Asian Blind Union, as well as a member of the executive committee of the World Blind Union.
-In 2019, he published a guidebook on training teachers and special educators to include and support students with visual impairment in inclusive schools.
+A graduate in philosophy and teaching from the American University of Beirut (AUB), Amer Y. Makarem is a blind Lebanese citizen.
+Director of the Youth Association of the Blind (YAB) based in Lebanon since 1989, he develops projects for the inclusion of the blind in public and private schools.
+Mr. Makarem is a pioneer advocate and practitioner in promoting inclusive education in Lebanon and the region.
+A professor of special education at the University of Saint Joseph (USJ), he is also the coordinator of the Network for Inclusion in Lebanon, a board member of the Asian Blind Union, and a member of the executive committee of the World Blind Union.
+His latest publication, released in 2019, is a guide on training teachers and special educators to include and support students with visual impairments in inclusive schools.

 Carol Mottet has worked at the Swiss Federal Department of Foreign Affairs (FDFA) since 2004.
 Currently Senior Advisor to the Human Security Division, the FDFA’s expertise centre on peace and security matters, she leads a program to prevent violent extremism, participating in the political work of the Ministry while providing expertise in carrying out various activities with program partners.
 From 2011 to 2014, as Special Representative, she provided support to ECOWAS’s Economic Community of West African States mediation efforts for the resolution of the conflict in Mali.
 She also acted as Special Advisor to the Special Representative of the United Nations Secretary General for Mali as part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) for the mediation process from 2013 to 2014.
 Specialized in public international law, humanitarian law and human rights, Ms. Mottet holds a graduate degree in international relations and a bachelor’s degree in political science from the Graduate Institute of International Studies.